GSA/fedramp-automation/README.md

 FedRAMP automation is composed of the following implementation details:

-- [./src/validations/README.md](Validation rules) are implemented in Schematron with xspec test coverage.
+- [Validation rules](./src/validations/README.md) are implemented in Schematron with xspec test coverage.
-- [./src/web/README.md](Web-based frontend) provides a browser of implemented validation rules and may be used to validate a System Security Plan in-browser.
+- [Web-based frontend](./src/web/README.md) provides a browser of implemented validation rules and may be used to validate a System Security Plan in-browser.
-- [./src/examples/README.md](Example code) is provided to demonstrate how to apply the validation rules using the compiled-XSLT artifact in selected languages.
+- [Example code](./src/examples/README.md) is provided to demonstrate how to apply the validation rules using the compiled-XSLT artifact in selected languages.

 ### Creating a release